bakame-php/http-structured-fields/docs/06-validation.md

     ]);
 ```

-We can do the same for all the other keys, the available parameters are:
+We can do the same for all the other names, the available parameters are:
 - `validate`: the callback used for validation; `null` by default
 - `required`: a boolean telling whether the parameter presence is required; `false` by default
 - `default`: the default value if the parameter is optional; `null` by default.